Trip Planner

 Trek from Paiya to Panggom

 Our day begins after having breakfast at the teahouse.
-Today our trek goes steep downhill.
-We cross the beautiful village of Paiya and leave the Khumbu region and enter the Hinku Valley.
+Today, our trek begins to descend steeply.
+We cross the beautiful village of Paiya, leaving the Khumbu region and entering the Hinku Valley.
+From here, the pathways remain slippery until we cross the Kari La Pass.
+We walk through rhododendron and bamboo forests on narrow mountain sections with incredible views of the mountains.

 Then we continue our trek to Panggom village, where the typical Sherpa people used to farm.
 Finally, after a short trek, you will reach the beautiful village of Panggom, where you will stay overnight.